 - Other ad hoc training courses we run ourselves or with other organisations.

 - Knit and natter group,

 - Art group and painting sessions,

 - Best Foot forward walking group

-- Better together social group, scrabble, chess and board games,
+- Social groups, quizzes, scrabble, chess and board games,

 - Middleton DIAL disability aids,